Tony Romo: 2010 season

-In Week 5 against the Tennessee Titans, Romo threw for a career-high 406 yards and three touchdowns.
-However, he also threw two costly interceptions in the fourth quarter, resulting in 34–27 loss at Cowboys Stadium.
-Romo and the Cowboys were desperate for a win with a record of 1–3 and last in the division.
-They played against the Minnesota Vikings, who also had a 1–3 record and were in need of a win.
-Romo threw for over 200 yards and three touchdowns but also threw two costly interceptions.
-The Cowboys lost the game by a score of 24–21.
+During a Week 5 34–27 loss to the Tennessee Titans, Romo threw for a career-high 406 yards and three touchdowns, but he also threw two costly interceptions in the fourth quarter.
+By mid-October, the Cowboys were desperate for a win with a record of 1–3 and last in the division.
+They played against the Minnesota Vikings in Week 6, who also had a 1–3 record and were in need of a win.
+Romo threw for over 200 yards and three touchdowns but also threw two costly interceptions during the 24–21 road loss.

-During the October 25, 2010 Monday Night Football game against the New York Giants, Romo suffered a broken left clavicle.
-The injury occurred during the second quarter, when Romo was driven to the turf by Giants linebacker Michael Boley.
-He was placed on Injured Reserve on December 21, 2010, and replaced by veteran Jon Kitna.
-He was ranked 72nd by his fellow players on the NFL Top 100 Players of 2011.
+During a Week 7 41–35 loss to the New York Giants, Romo threw for 39 yards and a touchdown before suffering a broken left clavicle in the second quarter when he was being driven to the turf by linebacker Michael Boley.
+Romo was placed on injured reserve on December 21, 2010, and replaced by veteran Jon Kitna.
+Despite his limited playing time, Romo was still ranked 72nd by his fellow players on the NFL Top 100 Players of 2011.